xiaoli-dong/pathogenseq/README.md

 ## Pipeline output

-This section describes the output produced by the pipeline.
+The screenshot on the left side shows the overall pipeline output arrangement.
 <table>
   <tr>
     <td>